 I am not sure if therapy is for me, should I still book an appointment?

 Absolutely!
 It’s almost impossible to tell how we’ll feel about something until we try it out, so we always encourage people who are curious about therapy to come see what it’s like, at least for one visit.
 People who are new to therapy often have a lot of preconceived ideas about it.
 Some are accurate, but many others just aren’t.
-For example, many of our first-time clients tell us how shocked they are when they discover their therapist is a real and genuinely caring person, and not someone who just sat there expressionless, saying only ‘Mm-hmm’.
-We know that therapy works best when you (the client) feels heard, respected and accepted exactly as you are, so it’s no surprise to us when clients feel that way because that’s the kind of atmosphere we’re looking to create!
+For example, many of our first-time clients tell us how shocked they are when they discover their therapist is a real and genuinely caring person, and not someone who just sits there, expressionless, saying only ‘Mm-hmm’.
+We know that therapy works best when you (the client) feel heard, respected and accepted exactly as you are, so it’s no surprise to us when clients feel that way because that’s the kind of atmosphere we’re looking to create!
 From that perspective, what have you got to lose?

 What if that therapist isn’t the right fit for me?

 Just let us know if, for some reason, you didn’t feel a good fit between you and your therapist.
-If you tell your therapist that person can probably correct whatever wasn’t right and make it better for you the next time.
+If you tell your therapist, that person can probably correct whatever wasn’t right and make it better for you the next time.
 Or, if you’re not comfortable doing that, reconnect with our office.
 We can always arrange a second appointment with another clinician.

 Is everything I talk about confidential?

 The answer is: Mostly yes.
 Psychologists and professional therapists are obliged to keep all of your personal and personal health information confidential.
 All of our electronic devices are encrypted, as are the client management and video therapy systems we use to ensure that.

 However, at the same time, the laws of Ontario and Canada also oblige us to protect vulnerable people and, on very rare occasions, that means we have to break confidentiality.
 The situations where we are obliged to break confidentiality are: